 If you are new to the online world, affiliate marketing could be something you are not super clear on.

-It has always existed in one form or other for as long as sales have been happening.
+It has existed in one form or another for as long as sales have been happening.
 However, it has definitely grown in popularity with the advent of more users in the online space.